Timoji/cse15l-lab-reports/week1LabReport.md

 How to log into a course-specific account on ieng6.
-\t Step 1: Installing VScode.
+Step 1: Installing VScode.